retreat-manager/yk-retreat-guidelines/README.md

 ## Respect for the Lhakhang (temple)

 - [ ] use the lhakhang *only* on your day and *only* for shower and laundry
+- [ ] respect access hours of 9am to 5pm
-- [ ] clearn bathroom after use, spray down with alchol
+- [ ] clearn bathroom after use, leave it as you found it.
 - [ ] no cooking in the kitchen
 - [ ] do not use temple phone unless you've spoke with the caretaker first
 - [ ] communicate with lhakhang caretaker if you need assitance
+- [ ] must checkin in weekly via phone, text or on Lhakhang access day

 ## Respect for fellow retreatants